Segatron: Segment-Aware Transformer for Language Modeling and Understanding: Acknowledgments

-Pre-trained language models have achieved state-of-the-art results in various natural language processing tasks.
-Most of them are based on the Transformer architecture, which distinguishes tokens with the token position index of the input sequence.
-However, sentence index and paragraph index are also important to indicate the token position in a document.
-We hypothesize that better contextual representations can be generated from the text encoder with richer positional information.
-To verify this, we propose a segment-aware BERT, by replacing the token position embedding of Transformer with a combination of paragraph index, sentence index, and token index embeddings.
-We pre-trained the SegaBERT on the masked language modeling task in BERT but without any affiliated tasks.
-Experimental results show that our pre-trained model can outperform the original BERT model on various NLP tasks.
+Transformers are powerful for sequence modeling.
+Nearly all state-of-the-art language models and pre-trained language models are based on the Transformer architecture.
+However, it distinguishes sequential tokens only with the token position index.
+We hypothesize that better contextual representations can be generated from the Transformer with richer positional information.
+To verify this, we propose a segment-aware Transformer~(Segatron), by replacing the original token position encoding with a combined position encoding of paragraph, sentence, and token.
+We first introduce the segment-aware mechanism to Transformer-XL, which is a popular Transformer-based language model with memory extension and relative position encoding.
+We find that our method can further improve the Transformer-XL base model and large model, achieving 17.1 perplexity on the WikiText-103 dataset.
+We further investigate the pre-training masked language modeling task with Segatron.
+Experimental results show that BERT pre-trained with Segatron~(SegaBERT) can outperform BERT with vanilla Transformer on various NLP tasks, and outperforms RoBERTa on zero-shot sentence representation learning.
+Our code is available on GitHub.\footnote{\url{https://github.com/rsvp-ai/segatron_aaai}}